hanabi/hanabi.github.io/misc/FAQ.md

 **Situation X is undefined.
 Can I propose a new convention to define it?**

 The answer to "why isn't situation X defined" and "can I propose a convention for situation X" is the same: **not everything has to have a meaning.** We **intentionally** want to have situations be undefined so that players have wiggle room to handle a wide variety of game states.
-The [convention goals document](https://github.com/hanabi/hanabi.github.io/blob/main/misc/convention-goals.md) goes over why it is actually detrimental to the group to add new conventions and is a very important read for intermediate players who are starting to think about this kind of thing.
+The [convention goals document](https://github.com/hanabi/hanabi.github.io/blob/main/misc/convention-goals.md) goes over why it is actually detrimental to the group to add new conventions and is a very important read for intermediate players who are starting to think about the meta-game of creating and managing conventions.

 ## In what order should 1's be played?